bpeterson1663/Task_Manager/README.md

-# task_manager
+# Task_Manager

+This was an assignment at Prime Digital Academy in which we were to create a To-Do List Application.
+It was one of our first assignments creating a Full Stack Assignment.
+Feel free to click the link below to check it out.

 http://dry-taiga-99811.herokuapp.com/

-Prime Digital Academy Assignment
+##Directions

 Welcome to your 4th weekend challenge!
 Full stack is pretty awesome huh?
 The idea in such a short time, you are able to spin up a full application architecture is pretty incredible.
 Also worth noting, there are only two weekend challenges left!